-It is not for IFPMA to decide whether third parties can organize events for their members and other healthcare professionals that include entertainment, and/or take place in sumptuous locations known for leisure facilities, and/or do not have credible scientific program.
+It is not for IFPMA to decide whether third parties (e.g. medical society, groups of pharmacies or physicians) can organize events for their members and other healthcare professionals that include entertainment, and/or take place in locations known for leisure facilities, and/or do not have a reputable strong, credible scientific program.